kescardoso/datasetbucket/README.md

 🔸 If you wish to contribute to the existing project, follow the guidelines in [CONTRIBUTION.md](https://github.com/kescardoso/datasetbucket/blob/main/CONTRIBUTION.md).

-## Challenges we faced!
+## Challenges

-- Last minute bugs!
-- Not testing deployement earlier, which stressed us on the last day.
+- Encountering bugs when deploying on Heroku
+- Accounting for different formatting of different datasets and types of files (JSON and CSV)
-- Initially testing we were not aware that the app would behave differently on macOS and windows
+- Ensuring that the app works for both macOS and Windows
-- Since, we did not have a strong knowledge of data analysis and python, it was tough for us to implement models inthe initial weeks.
+- Working with lots of new technologies and languages for our team, including Python, Flask, HTML, CSS, Javascript, Matplot, file parsing, and data analysis.
-- Different time zones!
+- Different time zones

+## Lessons / Takeaways

+- Plan more in advance instead of diving into code headfirst
+- Deploy on Heroku earlier
+- Spend less time getting program to run on different files, but do more analysis for one specific file

-## Take aways!
+## Next Steps

-- Had an oppurtunity to get better at python
-- Practising git and GitHub
-- getting familiar with heroku
-- team work
+- Implement more advanced metrics and recommendations for dataset analysis
+- Allow users to upload their own datasets in addition to datasets on kaggle

 ## Contributors